singlun/udacity-c2-restapi/README.md

 2. Install express: `npm i express --save`
 3. Install typescript dependencies: `npm i ts-node-dev tslint typescript  @types/bluebird @types/express @types/node --save-dev`
 4. Look at the `package.json` file from the RestAPI repo and copy the `scripts` block into the auto-generated `package.json` in this project.
 This will allow you to use shorthand commands like `npm run dev`

-### Create a new server.ts file
-Use our basic server as an example to set up this file.
-For this project, it's ok to keep all of your business logic in the one server.ts file, but you can try to use feature directories and app.use routing if you're up for it.
-Use the RestAPI structure to guide you.

 ### Add an endpoint to handle POST /imagetoprocess requests
 It should accept two POST parameter: